 Note that the Kombi does not have a viewfinder, and an accessory viewfinder attachment was not offered for sale by A. C. Kemper.
 I imagine this was not a good thing.

 The camera back reveals a round, removable cover plate.
 The plate is removed to use the camera as a graphoscope, or positive transparency viewer.
 Photographs taken with the Kombi could be processed as prints, or positive transparencies in roll form.
 To view transparencies, the roll was reinserted in the camera, the back cover plate removed and the camera back was held to the light.
-The camera lens, now acting as the viewer lens was held to the eye.
+The camera lens, now acting as the viewing lens was held to the eye.
 The film wind knobs were used to position the individual photographs for viewing.

 An unusual feature of the Kombi roll holder is that it has two wind knobs.
 I don't know of another roll film camera with two wind knobs, as one is considered sufficient.
 The addition of a second knob had to increase the cost of producing the Kombi.
 I think one reason the camera was designed with two knobs was to allow transparencies to be rolled back and forth when the camera was used as a viewer.
 Otherwise, it would not be possible to back up and view a previous image without reloading the roll.
 A second reason, I believe, was that because the roll film did not have a core or spool, and this strip of film needed to be tediously wound onto a roller in a darkroom, the second wind knob was used to simplify loading, and to set the correct film tension.